12grassiscool34/howdidyoufindthis/README.md

 # how did you find this?
-it would be cool if you told me
+it would be cool if you told me.

-actually though
+actually though.

-how
+how!

 (finding this only counts if you found the github page first)